Hot Curried Pears with Pomegranate

 - A melon baller works well for removing the core of the pear, once halved.
 If you don't have one, no worries.
 Just use a paring knife.

-Learn more about the possible benefits of turmeric for thyroid patients!
+Learn more about the benefits of turmeric for thyroid patients!

 - Pears are an excellent source of fiber, both soluble and insoluble.
 This can help relieve constipation which is often associated with an underactive or missing thyroid.
 It also supports gut health by feeding beneficial gut bacteria.
 Pears feature an array of antioxidant flavonoids and other anti-inflammatory plant compounds.